tvtaerum/cGANs_housekeeping/README.md

         - selecting only faces with certain features (e.g. attractiveness)
 	- adjusting for memory requirements
         - changing optimization from Adam to Adamax for embedding
-        - changing number of iterations due to memory issues
 	- shutting off Tensorflow warning messages
         - adding label to pictures